KaLongggg/BoTour/readme.md

 - **Plant Recognizer:** Snap a photo and identify various plant species with detailed information.
 - **Map Function:** Never get lost in the garden with an interactive map to guide you.
 - **Search Function:** Easily find plants, events, and features in the garden.
-- **Informative Pages:** Learn about the garden's history, conservation efforts, and upcoming events.
+- **Informative Pages:** Learn about the garden's history, collection, and upcoming events.

 ## Technology Stack